PPM Section 6 - Performance Review

 the results we want and need.
 Training on the performance management process is available throughout

-the year or can be arranged through HR Services.
-More information is available on Human Resources' Performance Management web page.
+the year or can be arranged through Human Resources.
+More information is available at Performance Management.

 - Focus employees on both what they do (through development of objectives) and how they do